E-Robin/CashBook-App/README.md

 # CashBook-App

-This is a cashbook app in which takes initial price ,number of stocks and current price of stocks .And proivde us the profit and loss details pf buisness.
+Cash book app helps the user to calculate the bill data. it can take input as total bill  amount and cash given by customer .As output it checks for due and money refund to customer in number of notes.

-I have used html5,css3 and Javascript.
+I have used html ,css and javascript.